Miller cylindrical projection

 where λ is the longitude from the central meridian of the projection, and φ is the latitude.
 Meridians are thus about 0.733 the length of the equator.

-In GIS applications, this projection is known as: "ESRI:54003 – World Miller Cylindrical".
+In GIS applications, this projection is known as: "ESRI:54003" and "+proj=mill".

 Compact Miller projection is similar to Miller but spacing between parallels stops growing after 55 degrees.

+In GIS applications, this projection is known as: "ESRI:54080" and "+proj=comill".